TimHanewich/tetris-ai-mini/article.md

 4. Repeat the above steps repeatedly until the model learns how to play the game effectively and legally!

 ## The Results
 After setting up the training process described above in the [train.py](./src/train.py) module, I let this run for ~4 hours.
 After training on 85,000 **state, action, reward** experiences over these 4 hours, my model successfully learned to play the game **perfectly**.
-The model plays the game pefectly from **any state** - from a new game position (blank board) or even a "randomized" position.
+The model plays the game perfectly from **any state** - from a new game position (blank board) or even a "randomized" position.
 Every time the game plays, it always scores 16 (perfect score) for each "game" and never makes an illegal move.

 My model trained on 85,000 experiences (moves), but I don't think this many was necessary.
 As it appears in the training log file, optimal performance seemed to be achieved around the 4,500 experience (move) mark.